|« PreviousNext »|

 you want.
 For more information about object metadata, see System-Defined Metadata.

-A bucket that configured for website hosting has both the website endpoint and the REST endpoint.
+A bucket configured for website hosting has both the website endpoint and the REST endpoint.
 A request for a page that is configured as a 301 redirect has the following possible outcomes, depending on the endpoint of the request:

 Region-specific website endpoint – Amazon S3 redirects the page request according to